 It’s similar to a float you might find within a traditional cistern, except in this instance, when the float reaches a designated height within the sump, the float switch will automatically be activated, which will then discharge the pumps, flushing away the built-up water and collected liquid inside.

-This is normally a totally automated system, and depending on the location of your property where the sump pump is installed, and the frequency at which it fills up thanks to rain or ground moisture, it could empty automatically hundreds or thousands of time a year with no interruption or even notice on your part.
+This is normally a totally automated system, and depending on the location of your property where the sump pump is installed, and the frequency at which it fills up thanks to rain or ground moisture, it could empty automatically hundreds or thousands of times a year with no interruption or even notice on your part.

 So, what happens when you notice water appearing in your basement as a result of the pumping system failing.
 What could have made the float switch fail?